 - Hurricane during Jersey Tap Fest.
 Governor declared a state of emergency.
 I had to cancel the last day of classes.
 I still held the show because it was cheaper to run it than it was to cancel it, but barely anyone attended.
-Artists were dropping out by the minute – students were dropping out by the minute – it was just a mess.
-You can check out episode 037 where I share 10 years of life lessons from producing and directing JTF, and you’ll hear all about this monster hurricane.
+Artists were dropping out by the minute - students were dropping out by the minute - it was just a mess.
+You can check out episode 037 where I share 10 years of life lessons from producing and directing JTF, and you’ll hear alllll about this monster hurricane.

-- Ice Storm – SO bad – my debut show – this thing came out of nowhere!
-And then, in the middle of the show, the fire alarm went off!, we stopped the show, we had to evacuate everyone from the theatre and we had to evacuate however many feet away from the building, but we couldn’t, because there was over an inch thick of ice coating the ground and no one could walk.
+- Ice Storm - SO bad - my debut show - this thing came out of no where!
+And then, in the middle of the show, the fire alarm went off!, we stopped the show, we had to evacuated everyone from the theatre and we had to evacuate however many feet away from hte building, but we couldn’t, because there was over an inch thick of ice coating the ground and no one could walk.
 It was an absolute mess.
 I have a funny photo of all of us in our costumes and jackets getting kicked out.
-So when the fire marshall came and allowed us back in – it was a false alarm that was triggered by the height of the ice freezing over, something like that… so they allowed us back in, and the next number of the show was this super moody, heavy lighting piece, really emotionally intense.
+So when the fire marshall came and allowed us back in - it was a false alarm that was triggered by the height of the ice freezing over, something like that… so they allowed us back in, and the next number of the show was this super moody, heavy lighting piece, really emotionally intense.
 So that was a weird place to start.
-And the transition into it had been scrapped, so the setup and concept would feel off.
+And the transition into it had been scrapped, so the set up and concept would feel off.
 And the dancers were all cold.
-So I brought all of the soloists on stage and had an honest moment with the audience, told them we were cold, we had to warm up, and we had a jam and then I scrapped the intro of the next piece, cut it short and then we moved forward with the remainder of the show.
-In the end, it worked out, but man, it was a tough one.
+So I brought all of soloists on stage and had an honest moment with the audience, told them we were cold, we had to warm up, and we had a jam and then I scrapped the intro of the next piece, cut it short and then we moved forward with the remainder of the show.
+In the end it worked out, but man, it was a tough one.
 And I had all these press outlets there to review it!
 What a mess.

 - A/C Breaking - multiple years at JTF, 2 years at one location, 2 years at another location.
 Then I had it break once at Grooves for my National Tap Dance Celebration, the same day that the NYT was coming for an interview